VirtualForgeGmbH/hascar/README.md

 * Make the LZH algorithm more efficient (the author just about started to learn haskell when he embarked on implementing that algorithm :-)
+  => Some work on this has been done; more is required.

+# Performance

+The lzh algorithm is implemented in pure haskell.
+I have spent some time optimizing it, but more can certainly be done.
+Currently the performance is probably acceptable for most cases, but it is still a factor ten compared to the reference C implementation:

+Decompressing a 136 MB payload (34MB compressed), the performance looks like
+this:

+    hascar: 7.94user 0.10system 0:08.05elapsed 99%CPU (0avgtext+0avgdata 102676maxresident)k

+    sapcar: 0.84user 0.07system 0:00.92elapsed 99%CPU (0avgtext+0avgdata 8244maxresident)k

+Both executed on a single CPU core.
+(Intel(R) Core(TM) i7-4770 CPU @ 3.40GHz)

 # Installing hascar